 It's frustrating for the person with MS. Trying to explain to your family or friends that you won't be able to attend the event you had planned weeks before can be very difficult.
 Especially if you are newly diagnosed and those around you don't yet know how MS effects you.

 You can't just "push yourself".
-When you experience fatigue one of the best things to do is rest.
+When you experience this invisible symptom, one of the best things to do is rest.
 You will quickly learn, if you do “push yourself”, the effects can be much worse.
 The recovery can take much longer, from just a day or two, to a week or more.

 I must admit, I used to wish that Cir would at least try.
 The kids wanted to go on a picnic.
 Everything was ready.
 In my head I would be begging, "Why won't you just try!"
 I feel bad about it now, but sometimes I'd even try to make him feel guilty.

 "Well I'm not going to tell the kids this time.
 If you don't want to go, you have to tell them."